Gerardss95/project-module1/readme.md

 # Space Assassin

 You are an expert pilot that has a mission of saving the humanity from an alien invasion.
-The purpose of the game is killing all the aliens u can.
+The purpose of the game is killing all the aliens you can.
 The game screen is a dark screen, you are the spaceship at left and you have to kill as much aliens as possible.
+Each second you are alive it counts for the score, and each enemy you kill too.

 * * *
 ## MVP